-3. In this case Rosetta was able to introduce mutations that result in an antibody with a lower (more favorable) score bound to both antigens.
-However the binding energy and binding density seem to close to or slightly worse than the values from the native complex.
-Frequently in multistate design antibody mutations will establish stronger intramolecular contacts, since these contacts are uniform across all states, at the expense of cross-interface contacts, which can vary between target states.
-Open up the lowest scoring models in PyMOL and analyze what impact the Rosetta-introduced mutations have on interactions with both targets.
+- 3. In this case Rosetta was able to introduce mutations that resulted in a lower (more favorable) score than the native (control) for 4HKX, but not for 3UBQ.
+However, your result may be different.
+For 4HKX the binding density and the score were both lower than native, frequently in multistate design antibody mutations will establish stronger intramolecular contacts, since these contacts are uniform across all states, at the expense of cross-interface contacts, which can vary between target states.
+Open up the lowest scoring models in PyMOL and analyze what impact the Rosetta-introduced mutations have on interactions with both targets. - 4.
+Generate per residue ROSETTA energy plots for selected states, which is useful to understand why ROSETTA has introduced mutations.
+Example for control_0003.pdb and design_0003.pdb: